knicholson32/unabridged/README.md

 ## Audible Accounts

 Before clearing the database, it is recommended to delete signed-in Audible accounts so they aren't left signed-in.
 Once the database is cleared, Unabridged has no way to sign out and another device will be registered if Unabridged is used again.

+[Revove devices from your account](https://help.audible.com/s/article/remove-devices-from-account?language=en_US) that were not removed by unabridged if required.

 ## Audible CLI
 Unabridged uses [`audible-cli`](https://github.com/mkb79/audible-cli) to communicate with the Audible API and download books.
 To interact directly with the `cli`, utilize the development container: